benedettasantoro22/covid-19-evaluation-tool/code/README.md

 ## Output files

 The tool will give a series of output files:
-+ logbook to track all the evaluation performed and automatically updated
++ logbook file to track all the evaluation performed and automatically updated
 * a text file with the evaluation
 - a folder with the plots of the infection probability profiles